PACIO Transitions of Care Implementation Guide

 Section Code: LOINC 46264-8 History of medical device use

 Description: List of equipment the individual uses for prevention, diagnosis, monitoring, or treatment of conditions or functional impairment (disability).
-Examples included implanted pumps, lines, tubes and drains as well external devices including splints, mobillity aides, and ventilators.
+Examples included implanted pumps, lines, tubes and drains as well external devices including splints, mobility aides, and ventilators.

 Medications